mike-jung/ubiaccess-framework/README.md

 ```

+Controller definition is flexible and you can define your own controllers to meet your client's requests.

 - Warning : If you use `npm rm`, `npm build-norm`, `npm start-norm` command, this project uses babel for ES6 support.
 It means all source files are transpiled and moved into dist folder.
 However, annotation can only be used for ES6 classes and methods.
 Therefore, you should maintain ES6 source files in deploying to clould server.